erdogant/clustimage/docs/source/core_functions.rst

 -------------------------------------

+This section will describe the core functionalities that in ``clustimage``.
+Many of the functionalities are written in a generic manner to make sure that it can be used in various applications.

 Preprocessing
 ''''''''''''''''

-The functions that handle the preprocessing of images is concentrated into the function :func:`clustimage.clustimage.Clustimage.img_read_pipeline`.
+The functions that handle the preprocessing of images is concentrated into the function :func:`clustimage.clustimage.Clustimage.imread`.
 This function reads the full path to the image that needs to be imported, and is subsequently colour-scaled (gray/rgb), scaled and resized.

 The pre-processing has 4 steps and are exectued in this order.